 - Other Agreed upon Engagements in business and financial services.

-The Professional Accountant (SA) designation/qualification is NQF Level 8 registered.
+The Professional Accountant (SA) designation is underpinned by a NQF Level 8 qualification.

 It is important to note that a career in professional accounting may require additional practical experience in the various fields of specialisation.